DelfiLT/Fishtank-Simulator/README.md

 ## Fishes

 > The fishes have a herd algorithm that makes them behave with realistic movements, they check the distance from other fishes and from the fishtank glass.
-> Also, in this algorithm we've implemented the food finding.
+> Also, in this algorithm we've implemented food finding.
 > Apart from the fish AI, they have three important stats: HP, XP and Age.
-> - HP: goes down over time taking into account it's age and, if it is activated, the dirt from the fishtank.
-It can be restored through feeding, if not, the fish will die.
+> - HP: goes down over time taking into account its age and, if it is activated, the dirt of the fishtank.
+It can be restored through feeding, otherwise, the fish will die.
-> - XP: it's incremented once you feed the fish, when it reaches the maximun, the fish can have a child if it finds a couple.
+> - XP: it's incremented once you feed the fish, when it reaches the maximum, the fish can have a child if it finds a couple.
 > - Age: increases over time, the fish will grow according to it.

 ## Food

 > We have a food jar that we can use to feed the fishes, when it's activated, the camera will change to the top view.
-It has a limit of total food.
+It has a limit of total active food.

 ## Cleaning